vexedmoth/dotfiles/README.md

 ## Other basic setup
 Certain configs like Qtile or xinit need some packages to work correctly.
 For instance the volume keyboard control is configured by Qtile, and Qtile uses pamixer binary.

-To enable features like this and other basic functions like turn the brightness up or down, check battery, configure graphics... we need to install the packages below:
+We are going to install the basic main packages before doing something else:

 - [brightnessctl](https://archlinux.org/packages/community/x86_64/brightnessctl/) (control brightness)
 - [pamixer](https://archlinux.org/packages/community/x86_64/pamixer/) (control volume)